Are you spending nearly 5 hours for publishing a new blog post of 1500 words?

 Your flow of ideas will be stuck when you stop and edit the mistakes.
 It is the real time sucker.
 It may be very hard to put back the same flow.

 Don't let your mistakes steal your ideas.
 Make a way for ideas to flow freely.

 Writing and proofreading are two different processes, don’t mix them up like a filthy cocktail!

 You should not let your fingers lift out of the keyboard.
 Write whatever strikes to your mind.

-You should not keep your mind like,
+You should not set your mind like:

 - I should write the introduction first.